Business Insurance in California: Key Takeaways

 Take advantage of discounts and California incentives

 Bundle policies to offset California's high base rates.
-Cheap business insurance means maximizing every available discount since you can't negotiate regulatory costs like workers' comp.
-Document your wildfire defensible space maintenance and security improvements with photos because insurers verify these before approving discounts.
-If you're paying PG&E commercial rates, ask about backup power discounts since generators reduce business interruption exposure during fire season shutoffs.
+With cheap business insurance, the goal is maximizing every available discount since regulatory costs like workers' comp aren't negotiable.
+Document wildfire defensible space maintenance and security improvements with photos because insurers verify these before approving discounts.
+If you're on PG&E commercial rates, ask about backup power discounts since generators reduce business interruption exposure during fire season shutoffs.

 5. 5